jdavyy/jdavyy.github.io/README.md

 # Personal Website - Career Portfolio

-Welcome to my personal website, a digital career portfolio designed to showcase my professional experiences, skills, and projects.
+Welcome to my website, a digital career portfolio designed to showcase my professional experiences, skills, and projects.
 This website serves as a comprehensive platform for potential employers, collaborators, and peers to learn more about my professional journey and capabilities.

 ## Table of Contents